Mon – Fri: 9:00am – 7:00pm, Sat – Sun: 8:30am – 5:00pm

 • Worsening symptoms after initially improving

-At CityHealth Urgent Care in Oakland and San Leandro, our providers can diagnose an ear infection during a same-day visit, prescribe antibiotics if indicated, and help manage your pain effectively.
+At CityHealth Urgent Care in San Leandro, our providers can diagnose an ear infection during a same-day visit, prescribe antibiotics if indicated, and help manage your pain effectively.

 Medical illustration of otoscope ear exam for diagnosing ear infection